Where is your office located?

 As an out-of-network provider, I can give you a superbill on a monthly basis for you to be reimbursed for out-of-network services.
 Please note, however, that providing a superbill requires me to provide you with a mental health diagnosis which will be part of your permanent medical record.

-Please call your insurance provider to ensure you will be reimbursed prior to our first appointment.
 For the purpose of confidentiality, I will not be communicating with your insurance provider directly.

 How do I set up an initial appointment?

 Yass!
 Let’s set up that initial appointment.
-Call (909) 851-5522, and we can start with a free 20-minute consultation, so I can hear more about you and make sure that we are a good fit.
+Call (909) 851-5522, and we can start with a free 30-minute consultation, so I can hear more about you and make sure that we are a good fit.

 Therapy is like dating in a sense because we want to make sure you and I are compatible!